jakubtokarz/Trading-Algorithm_Ready-Trader-Go/Readme.md

 ## Our strategy

 The algorithm we use for our trader is very simple but highly optmized.
 We act as market makers and try to constantly make small, profitable trades.
-We estimate the true price of the instrument we're trading by taking the average of prices it's traded at weighted by volume and then make a pair of bid and ask trades with a certain spread.
-We adjust this spread dynamically according to how are recent trades have been performing.
-Additionally, to minimize risk we deploy a (delayed) hedging strategy.
+We estimate the true price of the instrument we're trading by taking the average of prices it's traded at weighted by volume and then make a bid or ask order, depending on whether the current price is below/above the true price.
+We set this spread dynamically according to how are recent trades have been performing.
+We keep multiple orders alive and cancel them if they've existed for a given number of ticks or if they've become unprofitable.
+Additionally, to minimize risk we deploy a (delayed) hedging strategy, making simultaenous trades in two instruments so as to keep our position close to neutral.

-To minimze latency, in the last days of the contest we rewrote our submission into C++, which gave an appreciable performance increase.
+We considered many other features and improvements such as adjusting spread based on recent market volatility but ultimately rejected them as they performed more poorly than our relatively simple approach.
+To minimze latency, in the last days of the contest we also rewrote our submission in C++, which gave an appreciable performance increase.

 ## Getting started